Neutrino diagnostics of hadron-quark phase transition in Neutron Stars

-In the bottom panel we show, for comparison, the predicted IceCube neutrino detection rates from various compact object collapse scenarios at an assumed distance of $d = 10$ kpc.
+In the bottom panel we show, for comparison, the predicted IceCube neutrino detection rates from various compact object collapse scenarios at an assumed distance $d = 10$ Kpc.
+The possibly detectable signal in IceCube must be understood as a collective excess of photomultiplier rates at the level of $\sim 10^7$--$10^8\,\mathrm{s^{-1}}$, rather than individually reconstructed neutrino events.
 The solid orange curve shows a NS collapse to a QS, including a quark phase transition at ($t \approx 45\,\mathrm{ms}$), which induces a sharp neutrino burst.
-In detail, this refers to the collapse of a($1.8M_\odot$) NS modeled with the DD2 EOS at fixed temperature $T = 10\ \rm MeV$ and electron fraction ($Y_e = 0.2$).
+In detail, this refers to the collapse of a ($1.8M_\odot$) NS modeled with the DD2 EOS at fixed temperature $T = 10\ \rm MeV$ and electron fraction ($Y_e = 0.2$).
 The orange curve shows the contribution from the quark burst alone.
 Neutrino trapping is included via an exponential optical depth suppression, as discussed earlier in the manuscript.
-As observerd, the effect of HQPT leads to a sharp, transient increase in neutrino luminosity, which may serve as an observable signature of QCD phase transitions in compact object collapse.
+As observed, the effect of HQPT leads to a sharp, transient increase in neutrino luminosity, which may serve as an observable signature of QCD phase transitions in the collapse.

 This is in deep contrast to the dashed blue in absence of such HQPT.
-For comparison, the green dash line represents a canonical CCSN; SN1987A-like, while the purple curve represents a short, high luminosity signal from a BNS with a total mass around $\rm \sim2.8M_\odot$, as a normalization reference value.
+For comparison, the green dash line represents a canonical CCSN, SN1987A-like, while the purple curve represents a short, high luminosity signal from a BNS with a total mass around $\rm \sim2.8M_\odot$, as a normalization reference value.
 The peak of the red curve marks the onset of the quark transition.
 This impulsive peak offers a potentially unique observational signature of quark deconfinement in dense nucleon matter.